Kelin2025/effector-history/README.md

 - `pushStrategy` (default) - always pushes to history, no matter what
 - `replaceRepetitiveStrategy` - if the current record came from the same trigger, the current record will be replaced.
 Otherwise, the new one will be pushed
-- `skipDuplicatesStrategy` - if the trigger & payload is the same, don't do anything.
-Push new record, if triggers are different.
-Replace current record otherwise
+- `skipDuplicatesStrategy` - if the trigger & payload are the same, don't do anything.
+Push new record, otherwise

 If you want to make a custom strategy, you can use `customStrategy` helper